 |Grass color||Medium to dark green|

 |Grass texture||Medium to coarse|

 |Cold Tolerance||Low (cannot survive in an extended period of 5°F/-15°C)|

 |Shade tolerance||Good (some varieties can grow well in 60% of shade and tolerant under light pine tree shade)|

-The different types of the grass have the same basic requirements with some needing special care for better growth.
+The following types of the grass may look slightly different from each other, but has the same basic requirements.
+Some may need extra care for better growth.

 The grass grows well in sandy, moderately acidic soil with a pH of 5 to 6.
 On the other hand, it responds poorly to alkaline soils that have a high salt content, resulting in an iron deficiency, thereby limiting growth.

 Here are the steps to prepare the soil bed: